 The concept of love

 Keep in mind that whether dating online or offline, the concept of love has not changed.
 Research shows that women and even men like romance.
 While a colleague often writes from a male perspective -- edgy without illusions -- even he believes in romance.
-What a man really wants according to The Beltway Bachelor (video)

 In the world of dating and mating, what has changed is way in which we court someone we love.
 We have lost the excitement of waiting for a love letter in this digital age where romance has been reduced to Tweets, Texts, and emails.